arkency/posts/posts/2014-09-20-unit-tests-vs-class-tests.md

 Not entirely.

-What if someone comes and says "hey, it's the job of the FBAdapter to adapt their dates format into our world, that's what adapters do, they adapt."?
+What if someone comes and says "hey, it's the job of the `FBAdapter` to adapt their dates format into our world, that's what adapters do, they adapt."?

 It's obviously a #firstworldproblem, however you can say that **ugly codebases consist of thousands of such #firstworldproblems** and it may be a good idea not to introduce new ones.

-What happens, if we want to move the date adapting code to FBAdapter?
-We need to move part of the tests to the FBAdapter.
+What happens, if we want to move the date adapting code to `FBAdapter`?
+We need to move part of the tests to the `FBAdapter`.
 We can't move it as a whole, as the FriendPresenter still has some work to do, so it deserves some tests.
 So we need to carefully split those tests so that they live in 2 places now.
 Then, we need to change both classes to reflect it.

 Doing the work above is not a matter of seconds anymore.